MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/t/turn-on-turn-off.md

 Use instead of *power on/power off, start/stop,* or *switch on/switch off* to mean turning the device on and off.

-Don't use to refer to selecting or clearing check boxes in instructions.
+Don't use to refer to selecting or clearing checkboxes in instructions.
 Use *select* and *clear* instead.
 It's OK to use *turn on/turn off* to refer to webpage options and toggles.

 Use *turned on* and *turned off* instead of *enabled* and *disabled* to refer to commands and features that can be hidden or deactivated.